-This week Winder caught up with naturopath, chef, and author, Kimberly Parsons on Instagram Live about her experience during lockdown and how to preserve your well being whilst spending more time at home.
+This week our head nutritionist Winder caught up with naturopath, chef, and author, Kimberly Parsons on Instagram Live to chat about her experience during lockdown and tips on how to preserve your well being whilst spending more time at home.

 Winder: Hi Kimberly, how are you?

 Kimberly: Hi!
 Really nice, actually.
 I've caught up with a friend in town already down to where I'm selling some of my local chutneys and jams so she picked some up at the local store.
 We had a little playdate for our children.

 Winder: We are super excited to have you here to share your experience, knowledge and expertise.
 Today we're going to talk about experiences during the lockdown and how we can improve our well being while spending more time at home.
 We’ll also touch on what Kimberly has experienced and what recommendations she can give to us.
 So tell us a bit more about yourself.
 You're a naturopath and you’ve published a book, how did you get into this World of Wellness?